kretep/eidash/README.md

 Otherwise, fonts will probably be located in /usr/share/fonts/truetype/dejavu/

+The font used for weather icons is included, or can be downloaded from https://github.com/jackd248/weather-iconic

 ## Set up environment variables
 Doesn't matter where you do this, /etc/environment is a convenient place.
 These are required: